Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Limitations

 \section{Limitations}

 We list some limitations of our work that could benefit future investigations.
 First, our work focuses on formulating the attack and defense problems in FedVLN and demonstrating the effectiveness of our proof-of-concept approaches.
 Truly adding an object trigger in the real-world simulator needs to meet the precise visual variations of the trigger from multiple views in different viewpoints.
-Therefore, the trigger we proposed may not be practical enough, though with a proven approximation.
+Therefore, the strategy we proposed may not be practical enough.
 Second, as mentioned in Section \ref{sec:problem_def}, our work is based on the black-box attack meaning that the attacker has no prior knowledge about the model.
 Third, more types of attack strategies and the white-box setting are also worth investigating.